 Let's consider the following scenario:

-- At 5pm on Friday, you come home from work and plug in your Flash to charge.
+- Friday evening, you come home from work and plug in your Flash to charge.

 What gives?
 It may seem confusing, but it's fairly straightforward and actually has to do with protecting your battery.
 Here's what's going on: